dekoza/mtgpl/docs/_sources/DKA.rst.txt

 :mtgtip:`Increasing Ambition<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/8/c8f508dc-7c7d-47e8-a4ef-0e8fd99cbd74.jpg?1562942476|https://scryfall.com/card/dka/69/increasing-ambition?utm_source=api>`
    Search your library for a card and put that card into your hand.
 If this spell was cast from a graveyard, instead search your library for two cards and put those cards into your hand.
-Then shuffle your library.
+Then shuffle.

    Flashback |mana_7|\ |mana_b| (You may cast this card from your graveyard for its flashback cost.
 Then exile it.)